-You typically derive no financial benefit from making your monthly payment on a simple interest mortgage earlier than the due date because the lender holds the payment in an escrow account until the payment date.
-Making your simple interest mortgage payment early typically benefits the lender because they can borrow against the money (your early payment) they hold in the escrow account but your payment does not reduce your mortgage balance or interest expense.
-You can contact your lender to confirm when they apply your payment to your account.
+You typically derive no extra financial benefit by making your monthly payment on a simple interest mortgage earlier than the due date because the lender holds the payment in an escrow account until the payment date.
+Making your simple interest mortgage payment early may benefit the lender because they are able to borrow against the money (your early payment) they hold in the account.

-Please note that a simple interest mortgage is typically inferior to a standard mortgage because the payoff date for a simple interest mortgage is approximately 30 years plus 3 months due to leap days every four years.
-So the actual term for a simple interest mortgage is longer than the fixed 30 year term for a standard mortgage which means you pay more in interest expense, regardless of when you make monthly payment.
+Please note that a simple interest mortgage is typically inferior to a standard mortgage because the payoff date for a simple interest mortgage is approximately 30 years plus 3 months due to leap days occurring every four years.
+So the loan term for a simple interest mortgage is longer than the fixed 30 year term for a standard mortgage, which means you pay more interest expense regardless of when you make your monthly payment.

-Because simple interest mortgage typically do not provide any real benefit to the borrower they are very uncommon.
+Finally, because simple interest mortgages typically do not provide any real benefit to the borrower they are very uncommon.
 You may want to consider refinancing your current mortgage into a standard mortgage.

 Use ourREFINANCE CALCULATORto determine if refinancing makes sense for you

 The table below shows mortgage refinance terms for leading lenders in your area.
 We recommend that you contact multiple lenders to find the lowest rate and fees.
 Comparing multiple refinance proposals to your current loan is the best way to save money on your mortgage.View All Lenders